Demandbase Demandbase

 The advent of Qualified Buying Groups (QBGs) further refines this process, pinpointing hot buying groups ready for engagement, while the emergence of AI technology can identify the full buying committee and automate the process of mapping contacts to buying groups, saving time and resources and enabling companies to operationalize the process at scale.
 As we move forward, AI-powered buying groups will form the foundation of next-generation Go-To-Market Platforms, merging the best of marketing automation and ABM platforms.

-To learn more about this upcoming release, check out Demandbase Buying Group AI: The Hottest Thing Since ABM.
+To learn more about this upcoming release, check out Demandbase Buying Groups.

 Jon Miller